 About Council Meetings

-Mansfield Shire Council encourages its residents & ratepayers to participate in the local government of Mansfield.
-Accordingly, these notes have been developed to help residents and ratepayers better understand Council meetings.
+We encourage our residents and ratepayers to participate in the local government of Mansfield.
+The information below has been developed to help residents and ratepayers better understand Council meetings.
 All meetings are conducted in accordance with Council’s Local Legislation on Governance.
+Council meetings are usually held on the third Tuesday of every month.
+The schedule for the upcoming Council meeting dates was endorsed by Council at its Special (Statutory) meeting held on 26 October 2016.

 OPENING OF THE MEETING